Advanced motorcycle training: IAM RoadSmart, RoSPA and Enhanced Rider Schemes explained

 Advanced motorcycle training can help you become a better, safer rider and save you money on your insurance

+There are different types of motorcycle riding courses available to suit most riders and riding styles.
 You can take courses to learn how to ride a motorcycle off-road, how to go around a race circuit as fast as possible, or what to do if you arrive at the scene of a motorcycle accident.
-But what kind of courses or training can you take if you want to become a safer, more confident motorcycle rider and refine your existing skills?
-Well, that’s what advanced motorcycle training is all about.
+Here, we’re focusing specifically on training course that will help you become a safer and more confident rider on the road.

-In the UK there are multiple organisations that offer different advanced rider certifications, which each cost a different amount and require slightly different assessments.
-Here are some of the main examples:
+In the UK there are multiple organisations that offer different certifications, which each cost a different amount and require slightly different assessments.
+Here are the top examples:

 BikeSafe

-BikeSafe is an initiative run by the police in the UK.
-A total of 36 police forces across the country offer the course, which aims to cover rider attitude, collision causation, cornering, positioning, overtaking and hazard perception, among other topics.
+BikeSafe is a motorcycle safety initiative run by the police in the UK.
+A total of 36 police forces across the country offer the course at 100 different workshop venues, which aims to cover rider attitude, collision causation, cornering, positioning, overtaking and hazard perception, among other topics.

-These workshops can also act as a kind of stepping stone into advanced rider training, with BikeSafe themselves recommending riders undertake further training after anyone’s had one of their assessments.
+These workshops can also act as a kind of stepping stone into advanced rider training, with BikeSafe themselves recommending riders undertake further training once completing one of their assessments.

 IAM RoadSmart